 5. Try to Get into Twitter’s Suggestions

 It sounds a little absurd but following more people can actually result in more followers, and there’s some science behind it.
-When you are following more people, Twitter will start showing you in “You might also want to follow” suggestions.
+As this case study suggests, when you are following more people, Twitter will start showing you in “You might also want to follow” suggestions.
 So focus on attracting more followers in order to enjoy greater online exposure via the Twitter suggestions functionality.

 That’s not the only way though, Twitter also makes suggestions based on your location.